Lameness In Horses

 We are happy for owners to be part of the lameness/performance assessment however, if work or other commitments do not allow this, our nursing team are more than happy to ride on your behalf for the ridden assessment.
 We have a selection of competent, sensitive riders who help the vets to assess the horse’s gait whilst under saddle.
 These assessments can be recorded.

 Nerve blocks may be used as part of the lameness examination in order to help isolate the site of pain which involves injections containing short acting local anaesthetic.
 These are administered by the vet at specific anatomical points on the limb, usually around a joint or soft tissue structure.
-As the nerve block takes effect the horses will not ‘feel’ pain and appear more clincially sound when re-evaluated.
+As the nerve block takes effect the horses will not ‘feel’ pain and appear more clinically sound when re-evaluated.
 This helps to localise where the pain originates from, after which further diagnostic imaging can be carried out.

 Digital radiography captures bony changes or lesions in the limb, whereas ultrasound is used to examine soft tissue structures.
-Coupled with clinical presentation, the vet is able to ascertain the overall picture and be able to discuss and formulate a treatment plan for your horse.
+Coupled with clinical presentation, the vet is able to ascertain the overall picture and be able to discuss and formulate a treatment plan for your lame horse.
 In some instances more advanced imaging may be required and a member of our orthopaedic team may choose to refer your horse to a referral level hospital.

 MRI scans can be useful particularly for foot related problems, and scintigraphy scans (bone scan), can help in complex lameness, poor performance, neck and back pain cases where ‘hot spots’ associated with pain are localised.
 Towcester Equine Vets has built up good relationships with numerous referral clinics over the years, and our reception team will be happy to help to organise the referral on your behalf.
+Contact us.

 Lameness in the dressage horse